asamuzaK/withExEditorHost/README.md

 * Put file path after command arguments?
   * NOTE: When specifying the file, some editor requires to put the file path after command arguments.
 Enter `y` in such case.

-If config files are created successfully, restart the browser.
+If config files are created successfully, enable withExEditor again.
-When you start the browser, the browser and the host get connected and the editor will be ready to use.
+The browser and the host get connected and the editor will be ready to use.

 ### Options